 Obiora Okafor, Osgoode Hall Law School, is the inaugural Tier 1 York Research Chair in International and Transnational Legal Studies.
 Building on an ongoing research project about Canadian/Nigerian cooperation on human rights (including in the sub-areas of economic and social rights, judicial strengthening, institution building, democratization and poverty alleviation), and other research projects, the award supports the expansion of Okafor’s research to include a focus on the study of Canadian human rights cooperation initiatives with all of the countries in Anglophone West Africa.

-Chun Peng, professor in the Department of Biology, Faculty of Science, was awarded a Tier 1 York Research Chair in Women's Reproductive Health.
+Chun Peng, Department of Biology, Faculty of Science, was awarded a Tier 1 York Research Chair in Women's Reproductive Health.
 Peng’s long-term goal for her research program is to understand the regulation of female reproduction and the mechanisms underlying the development of ovarian cancer and preeclampsia.
 Her proposed research will enhance the overall understanding of female reproductive health and reveal novel biomarkers for preeclampsia and therapeutic targets for ovarian cancer.

-Stepan Wood, professor at Osgoode Hall Law School, has been awarded a Tier 1 Chair in Environmental Justice and Sustainability.
+Stepan Wood, Osgoode Hall Law School, has been awarded a Tier 1 Chair in Environmental Justice and Sustainability.
 His research program explores transnational sustainability governance schemes across many issue areas from a transdisciplinary perspective.
 His research program seeks to harness these interactions to empower marginalized interests and advance sustainability.

 Tier II Chairs